cabcookie/saddleback-video-i18n/README.md

 In this folder you copy the `start.js` file from the folder `src`.
 Rename the file to `Saddleback Video i18n 2.4.5.jsx`.

+Also download the folder `media_controls` from this repository and move it into the `Scripts/ScriptUI Panels` folder as well.

 In your home folder (the main folder for the user `~`) you create a folder `(Saddleback Video i18n Functions)`.
 Download all subfolders from the `src` folder from this repository into this supporting functions folder.

 Now you are ready to use the script.
 Just run After Effects or restart it if you opened it already.